CIS-3500/ideation/round2/cnguyen.md

 As a food blogger, I rely on accurate nutrition information to create healthy and balanced recipes for my audience.

-As a person who wants to lose weight, I need a tool that helps me track my daily food intake and monitor my progress towards achieving my weight-loss goals.
+As a user, I want to visualize the macronutriants of my food so that I can easily understand the nutrition facts of my diet.

-As a healthcare provider, I need a tool to educate patients on the nutritional values of different foods and support them in making healthier dietary choices.
+As a user, I want recommendation on the amount of food/portion that I should consume, so that I can make better dietary choices.

 ## Notes